aatish2098/twitter-bot/README.md

 Option B: Use a heuristic that factors in both semantic relevance + popularity (likes).
 You might do a quick filter for tweets with “at least X likes” to ensure they’re meaningful.

+Maintain a list of footballers famous and clubs famous, keep iterating and checking if there multiple tweets in the last few hours or minutes based on created_on, then we make a tweet